Distance: 10.6 miles (17 km)

 This little picnic site on the 3 is also on the Pacific Crest Trail, before it takes in Mount Gleason and then descends north to come out at Indian Canyon and cross the valley into Los Padres.
 We decided to head east, further into the centre of the San Gabriels, and took up the trail in the southeastern corner of the parking area.
 First the trail climbs very gently along a north- and then west-facing slope towards a saddle.

-Then it kinks east before the saddle to come out on a ridge with Mojave views.
+Then at about 3 miles (4.8 km) it kinks east before the saddle to come out on a ridge with Mojave views.